 Finding foods that don't trigger irritable bowel syndrome (IBS) symptoms is difficult, but turning them into healthy brown bag lunches is even more challenging.
 Children and adults in school face the challenge of packing lunches that taste good and don't cause IBS symptoms such as pain, bloating, and diarrhea.

-Even with a focus on nutrition in the United States, school lunch menus haven't changed much over the years.
+Even with a renewed focus on nutrition in the United States, school lunch menus haven't changed much over the years.
 The kid-friendly staples of burgers, pizza, hot dogs, chicken nuggets, and grilled cheese are still on many elementary school menus, although they are now accompanied by baby carrots, fresh fruit, and raisins instead of French fries.
 High school lunch menus may offer more variety including sandwiches on French or sourdough bread, soup and baked potatoes, but junk food items such as ice cream, cookies and brownies are also available.
 College cafeterias can be mixed bag, with many campuses bringing fast food chains into their student unions.

 Packing lunches for school is a good way to steer clear of unhealthy alternatives, but it does require some creativity and willingness to experiment.
 Food must also be handled properly to avoid spoiling--if there is no refrigerator or microwave available the choices will be a bit more limited.